Danthology96/game_of_life_flutter/README.md

 This exercise is made to implement the Design Patterns learned.
 The taks that needs to be done are the following:

 1. Design:
-   a.
-Requirements and constraints.
+   - Requirements and constraints.
-   b.
-Inputs/Outputs
+   - Inputs/Outputs
-   c.
-High level Diagram of all the main objects.
+   - High level Diagram of all the main objects.
-2. Architect
+3. Architect
-   a.
-Class diagram and the design patterns used on the application
+   - Class diagram and the design patterns used on the application
-   b.
-Abstract the UI layer so it can be swapped.
+   - Abstract the UI layer so it can be swapped.
-3. Develop
+4. Develop
-   a.
-Write the code for the application based on the architecture.
+   - Write the code for the application based on the architecture.
-   b.
-Document the code.
+   - Document the code.

 # Solution